creditkarma/dynamic-config/README.md

 }
 ```

 This form is specific to Dynamic Config.
-A very common way for envirnoment variables to appear is:
+A more familiar way for environment variables to appear is:

 ```json
 {